radiantlogic-v8/documentation-new/documentation/configuration/global-settings/client-protocols.md

 **Password Policy Control**

-The Password Policy Control is enabled by default and allows a client to request information about the current password policy information for a user entry.
+The Password Policy Control is enabled by default and allows a client to request information about the current password policy information for a user entry in all password policy enforcement related LDAP operations, specifically BIND, ADD, and MODIFY.

 Specify the Password Policy Control in the LDAP request in the following ways:

 -	With the OID.
-Use the --control or -J option with the Password Policy Control OID: 1.3.6.1.4.1.42.2.27.8.5.1 with no value.
+Use the `--control` or `-J` option with the Password Policy Control OID: 1.3.6.1.4.1.42.2.27.8.5.1 with no value.

--	Use the --usePasswordPolicyControl option.
+-	Use the `--usePasswordPolicyControl` option.
 This option is used for bind requests.
 An example request and response is shown below.

 `PS C:\Users\test> ldapsearch -h localhost -p 2389 -D "uid=Aaron_Medler,ou=Accounting,o=companydirectory" -w password -b o=companydirectory-s sub --usePasswordPolicyControl "(uid=Aaron)"`
 <br> `# Bind Result:`